Virtual events are a great way to augment your existing early talent strategy, allowing you to extend your reach and lower travel-related costs.

 Track who attends

-- Check to see if your livestream platform allows for an attendee download.
-Many livestream platforms let you download a CSV file so you can track the names and emails of those who attended.
+- Verify if your live stream platform allows for an attendee download.
+Many live stream platforms allows you to download a CSV file so you can track the names and emails of those who attended.

 Monitor chat questions

 Chat questions - just like live questions - are a great indicator of interest.
-Make sure there is a moderator alongside your host or co-hosts to facilitate the conversation.
+Make sure there's a moderator alongside your host or co-hosts to facilitate the conversation.

 After an Event

 - Follow up with attendees en-masse.
 Refer to Messaging Event and Fair RSVPs.

 - Consider tying your call to action (i.e. what you want talent to do after your event) with your post-event follow-up.
 We recommend sending separate follow-ups to attendees and no-shows.